robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 Lighthouse is A GraphQL Server for Laravel.
 It is a PHP package that allows you to serve a GraphQL endpoint from your Laravel application.
 Lighthouse greatly reduces the boilerplate required to create a schema (SDL).
 It integrates well with any Laravel project and is highly customizable, giving you full control over your data.

-1. Write a schema according GraphQL specification;
+1. Write a schema according to GraphQL specification
 1. Decorate it with some built-in Lighthouse directives;
 1. If necessary, write some custom `resolvers`;
 1. You have a GraphQL API in a few minutes;